crissxross/crissxross-site/src/content/archive/crissxross-trail-remixworx.md

 Conceived as a poetic interactive infographic full of multimedia animated content, this 'scenic route' through Remixworx presents a sample trail of 33 of my remixes with personal commentary.
 Remixworx was an online collaborative creative project and this trail represents about one third of the remixes I created for it.

-The R3M1XW0RX site hosts more than 500 remixes of digital art, animation, sound, music, poetry and writing.
+The Remixworx site hosts more than 500 remixes of digital art, animation, sound, music, poetry and writing.